Investing News NetworkYour trusted source for investing success

 Mine production: 3,100 MT

-Peru ranked third in silver production in 2022 by putting out 3,100 MT in silver supply, down from 3,310 MT in 2021.
+Peru ranked third in silver production in 2023 with 3,100 metric tons of new silver supply, up slightly from 3,079 MT in 2022.
 Peru features the world’s largest-known silver reserves, with an impressive 98,000 MT of silver.
 The country has a massive amount of untapped silver potential that could allow it to challenge Mexico for the top spot in the future.

-Fortuna Silver Mines (TSX:FVI,NYSE:FSM) is rapidly growing its silver production with two operating mines on the market, one of which is in Peru.
-Its Caylloma mine produced more than 1.14 million ounces of silver in 2022.
+Fortuna Silver Mines (TSX:FVI,NYSE:FSM) is rapidly growing its silver production with five operating mines on the market, one of which, the Caylloma mine, is in Peru.
+Caylloma produced more than 1.23 million ounces of silver in 2023.

 4. Chile